HL7/davinci-ecdx/input/pagecontent/task-based-approach.md

 ### Provenance

-To the extent that the Provider keeps a record of the provenance for the source of the data, the FHIR Provenance Resource can be requested using Task.
+To the extent that the Data Source keeps a record of the provenance for the source of the data, the FHIR Provenance Resource can be requested using Task.
 To request the Provenance using Task either a FHIR RESTful query syntax or free text (i.e., "give me this data and its provenance") is used.
 Examples for requesting and receiving provenance using either method are provided below.
 Alternatively, When `Task.output` represents individual FHIR resource, the Data Receiver could query for Provenance when fetching the resource referenced in `Task.output` (see the Direct Query for [examples](http://build.fhir.org/ig/HL7/davinci-ecdx/branches/master/direct-query.html#example-transactions)).
 Typically, it is unnecessary to request external Provenance for FHIR Documents and other formats such as CCDA, because their contents implicitly or explicitly supply their provenance.

 #### Example Requests for Provenance using Task Based Transaction